andrewthecope/TheCope/posts/2018/7/20/nstextstorage.md

 **TLDR:   The problem is Swift.
 Write the `NSTextStorage` in Objective-C.  Explanation and code sample below.**

 ## The Problem
 As of iOS 7, text is rendered in standard UIKit controls via a system called TextKit.
 The framework allows for all kinds of fancy things including, of interest to my project, a way to style text attributes based on the text syntax.
-Like a very simple version of a code syntax highlighting but based on arbitrary syntactical rules.
+Like code syntax highlighting but based on arbitrary syntactical rules.

 Looking it up, the proper way to achieve this is by subclassing `NSTextStorage` of a `UITextView`.
 There's lot's of [online tutorials](https://www.raywenderlich.com/50151/text-kit-tutorial) explaining how to do this.